 Nephi taught the words of Isaiah to his people for the specific purpose of persuading them to believe in Christ and to believe that Christ is their Redeemer.
 We can read Isaiah with this lens as well.

-For me, asking this question this past week helped me feel like I came away from Isaiah with a better understanding and that there was a purpose to me reading Isaiah.
+For me, asking this question has helped me come away from Isaiah with a better understanding.
+I felt that there was more of a purpose to reading Isaiah’s teachings.
 And it helped me pay better attention to the verses I was reading because I was looking for Christ in the verses.

 Pray It Out

-See, you can learn all you want about the scriptures on an intellectual level, but you won’t have your best understanding of them unless you gain spiritual learning as well.
-After all, the scriptures are intended to help us become closer to God so we can follow Him and become like Him.
+See, you can learn all you want about the scriptures on an intellectual level, but you wonโt have your best understanding of them unless you gain spiritual learning as well.
+After all, the scriptures are intended to help us come closer to God so we can follow Him and become like Him.

 Also, if we want answers, especially about the things in the scriptures, we need to ask God for help.
-We need the Holy Ghost guiding us when we study, and we need God’s wisdom and knowledge to really see what the scriptures teach us.
+We need the Holy Ghost to guide us when we study, and we need Godโs wisdom and knowledge to really see what the scriptures teach us.ย

 God is happy to give us answers and understanding, but often He waits for us to ask for those answers before He gives them to us.